brikteknologier/drag-listener/README.md

   event below.
 * `handle` (optional) - the handle of the draggable element, this is the thing that user clicks on to start dragging.
 Defaults to `element`.
-* `offsetMin` the minimum bound of the draggable element.
+* `offsetMin` the minimum bound of the draggable element, relative to its parent.
   Can also be passed as a function that returns a number (the function is called at the start of each drag to determine the minimum bound for that drag)
-* `offsetMax` the maximum bound of the draggable element.
+* `offsetMax` the maximum bound of the draggable element, relative to its parent.
   Can also be passed as a function that returns a number (the function is called at the start of each drag to determine the maximum bound for that drag)

 ### events